Miles Nxbxdy - Manic Vol. 1 Short Film

 Marketing Roll Out:

-Once we locked the film and exported our final cut, we began prepping materials for marketing and the roll out of the album/visualizers.
-The plan calls for a steady release of four singles over the course of three months coinciding with the full release of the film and a live screening in Brooklyn, NY.
+Once the film was locked and the final exports were delivered for use, we began prepping materials for marketing and the roll out of the album/visualizers.
+The plan called for a steady release of four singles over the course of three months coinciding with the full release of the film and a live screening in Brooklyn, NY. on July 18th, 2025.